Don’t Get Hung Up on the Cost Per Square Foot to Build a House

 Total Cost of the Home ➗ Livable Square Feet* of the Home

-*Livable square feet does not include porches, garages, driveways, unfinished spaces (like attics) in the home, but the cost of these items IS included in total cost.
+*Livable square feet does not include porches, garages, driveways, or unfinished space (like attics) in the home, but the cost of these items IS included in total cost.

 Just to reiterate: without every critical piece of information, cost per square foot stops being useful altogether; especially when you consider builders can have different ways of looking at these costs.